SupertigerDev/LocalMusicToSpotifyDiscord/README.md

 • Spotify account
 • Discord linked with your Spotify account

+# Spotify secret and id
+To create an secret and an ID, go to https://developer.spotify.com/dashboard/, create a new app.

 # How to use
+EDIT: these instructions wont work as you need to provide a secret.
 1. Login to Spotify in a browser
 2. Extract the zip below and open the "OpenAny.html" and "openAnyOwo.exe"
 3. Play a music using Groove music.